offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * node selectors: hard requirements for which nodes a pod can run on.
  * node taints: hard and soft requirements for which nodes a pod *can't* run on.
- * node affinity: hard and soft requirements for where which nodes a pod *can* and *can't* run on.
+ * node affinity: hard and soft requirements for which nodes a pod *can* and *can't* run on.

 These mechanisms are documented in further detail in the sub-sections below.